 On the smashed spoon necklaces, you will see each item marked " Extra Large," "Large," "Medium," or "Small."
 These labels are referring to the bowl size of the vintage or antique spoon that was used.
 Larger ladies usually prefer the larger pieces, whereas the small ones can look nice on a lady of any size or age, to include young girls.

 Most are strung on black or brown polished leather.

-The "Special Collection" pieces still have the look that my pieces are known for but will have a really unusual, rare, or extra element.
+The "Special Collection" and "Mermaid" pieces still have the look that my pieces are known for but will have a really unusual, rare, or extra element.
 They're a little fancier than the regular smashed spoon pieces.

 My copper and sterling silver pieces are all made entirely by hand from raw metals.